ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 ## Cost

 These plugins are free from the original maintainer.
-Donations may be accepted, but there is no required payment or forced paywall from the original maintainer.
+Donations may be accepted, but there is no required payment or forced paywall.

 ## Official Source